f3mboy-phoenix/skyblkone/sbz_progression/quests/Pipeworks_and_fluid_transport.md

 ### Text

-Fluid Capturers capture liquid SOURCES from their top and store them.
+Fluid Capturers capture liquid **sources** from their top and store them.
 You can take out the captured fluid with a fluid pump.

 ### Meta